Python-SIP/sip/docs/other_topics.rst

 of the enum as well.

 It is recommended that Python code should always specify the enum scope when referencing an enum member.

-A future version of SIP will remove support for the traditional behaviour.
+When using ABI v13 SIP uses the :mod:`enum` module to wrap all C/C++ named enums.

 .. _ref-object-ownership: